 Next time, I will try boiling the noodles to see if makes a difference in taste.
 And, I'm going to experiment with using the microwave.
 I don't particularly like using the microwave, but it may be better than drying in a frying pan.

 I love macaroni and cheese so I'm glad that I can finally have it without worrying about carbs or settling for cauliflower.
 The real test is to see if my daughters will eat this casserole.

-I didn’t share this one with them because I wanted to use the leftovers for a week of work lunches.
+I didn't share this dish with the family because I wanted to use the leftovers for a week of work lunches.
 But, I plan to make this low carb shirataki noodle macaroni and cheese recipe again soon.

 Have you used shirataki noodles?
 Do you like them?
 If so, what's your favorite way to serve them?